 The Amazon Fire TV Stick 4K has an “Apps” tab in the main menu where you can find and install certain apps to the device.

-For many people, the apps that are available in that location are perfectly find to allow for the watching of popular streaming services like Netflix, Hulu, Disney Plus, and more.
+For many people, the apps that are available in that location are perfectly fine to allow for the watching of popular streaming services like Netflix, Hulu, Disney Plus, and more.

 Our guide below will show you how to enable sideloading on the Amazon Fire TV Stick 4K.

-How to Enable Fire TV Stick 4K Sideloading
+How to Allow Fire TV Stick 4K Sideloading (Guide with Pictures)

 The steps in this article were performed on an Amazon Fire TV Stick 4K.
 Some older Fire TV Stick models aren’t able to sideload apps in this manner.